-Alternate signal using spin or magnetism as a state variable rather than charge or voltage can avoid resistive power dissipation and is an attractive option.
+An alternate signal using spin or magnetism as a state variable rather than charge or voltage can avoid resistive power dissipation and is an attractive option.
 However, the propagation and logic operation based on spin, or conversion of spin back to electrical signal, is a big challenge.

 Memories are classified into major categories of nonvolatile memories (NVMs), SRAM, and DRAM.
-Each has its trade-offs in different aspects of performance, its unique feature and structure, but all are critical to the industry.
+Each has its tradeoffs in different aspects of performance, its unique features and structure, but all are critical to the industry.
 For NVMs, the industry has been depending on the charge-storage type, which are floating-gate FET and charge-trapping FET.
 However, both devices have a tunnel gate oxide at the channel interface, but due to the stringent requirement of long retention time, this tunnel oxide is already at its minimum thickness and is no longer scalable.
-Recent products have turned to 3-D to gain vertical space.
-The industry has started to turn to non-charge-storage types of memory cells that are typically two-terminal.
-For these NVMs, the critical metrics are write/erase power, multi-bit and density, endurance and reliability, low latency, etc. The leading contenders are MRAM, PCRAM, and RRAM, among others.
+Recent products have turned to 3-D to increase density by using the 3rd dimension.
+The industry has started to turn to non-chargestorage types of memory cells that are typically two-terminal.
+For these NVMs, the critical metrics are write/erase power, multi-bit and density, endurance and reliability, low latency, etc. The leading contenders are MRAM, PCRAM, FeRAM, and RRAM, among others.

 These NVM cells typically exhibit I-V characteristics that are too conducting at low bias and provide leakage paths when utilized in x-bar like memory arrays.
-A selection device is needed in series with the memory element to curtail the leakage from unselected cells.
+A selection device is needed in series with a memory element to curtail the leakage from unselected cells.
 For density and ease of operation, it is desirable to have a selection device that is two-terminal.
 Selector device challenges include low turn-on voltage, high current density capability in on state, ultra-low current in off state, and high endurance.
-Ultimately, a NVM cell with built-in selection device is the preferred solution.
+Ultimately, an NVM cell with built-in selection device is the preferred solution.

-Currently the continuing scaling of the 6-transistor SRAM cell and the 1T1C DRAM cell is experiencing formidable challenges.
+Scaling the 6-transistor SRAM cell and the 1T1C DRAM cell is a formidable challenge.
 Lower supply voltage, demanded by lower power, causes noise margin issues.
-Area scaling is another big challenge.
+Area scaling is also challenged.
 Revolutionary device concepts to realize the same functions with fewer device components would be extremely beneficial to the industry.

-The GRC typically focuses on research in a timeframe 5-8 years ahead of technology release.
+The GRC typically focuses on research in a timeframe 5 - 8 years ahead of technology release.
 This timeframe represents the "sweet spot" for pre-competitive collaborative research, after which the industry focuses on proprietary development for technology differentiation by each company.
 Successful research proposals should match this timing.

 SRC has also released a document called the Decadal Plan for Semiconductors (www.src.org/about/decadal-plan/) which describes five "Seismic Shifts" facing the electronics industry in the coming decade.
-Research should address issues arising from one of them:
+Research should focus on one of these: